ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_structure.rst

 Use the ``docs`` folder to describe how to use the roles and plugins the collection provides, role requirements, and so on.

 For certified collections, Automation Hub displays documents written in markdown in the main ``docs`` directory with no subdirectories.
-This will not display on `docs.ansible.com <https://docs.ansible.com>`_.
+This documentation is not published to `docs.ansible.com <https://docs.ansible.com>`_.

 For community collections included in the Ansible PyPI package, docs.ansible.com displays documents written in reStructuredText (.rst) in a docsite/rst/ subdirectory.
 Define the structure of your extra documentation in ``docs/docsite/extra-docs.yml``: